Rotator Cuff Repair

 The rotator cuff consists of muscles and tendons that hold the shoulder in place.
 It’s one of the most important parts of the shoulder.
 It allows you to lift your arm and reach up.
 An injury to the rotator cuff, such as a tear, may happen suddenly when falling on an outstretched hand or develop over time due to repetitive activities.
 Rotator cuff degeneration and tears may also be caused by aging.

 If your rotator cuff is injured, you may need to repair it surgically.
 This may include shaving off bone spurs that are pinching the shoulder, or repairing torn tendons or muscles in the shoulder.
+This usually involves reattaching the tendon to the head of the humerus.
 Surgical techniques that may be used to repair a tear of the rotator cuff include arthroscopy, open surgery, or a combination of both.
 The goal of rotator cuff repair surgery is to help restore the function and flexibility of the shoulder and to relieve the pain that can’t be controlled by other treatments.

 How do I get ready for a rotator cuff repair?